lj020326/ansible-configvars-examples/README.md

 # ansible-template
-Example for using Ansible for Network Configuration Templates
+Example for using Ansible for Application Configuration Templates

 ## Using this repository